jdconner/styled-variants/README.md

 <div align="center" style="width: 100%; text-align: center; display: flex; justify-content: center;">
 <p style="width: 50%;">
-A scalable styled-component theming system that fully leverages JavaScript as a language for styles authoring and theming.
+A scalable styled-component theming system that fully leverages JavaScript as a language for styles authoring and theming at both local and global levels.
 </p>
 </div>
 <br>